rkuma183/wilsonmar.github.io/_posts/2016-05-08-eclipse-ide.md

    `/Users/mac/dev/workspace`

-   This can be changed to something else later, though.
+   This can be changed to something else later (in Files, Switch Workspace).

    The folder path is created when you click "Launch".